 The landmark redevelopment of 72 Upper Ground is being planned by Mitsubishi Estate and London developer CO—RE.

-Designed by Make Architects, the centre of the proposal is a 26-storey office building, connected to two buildings of 13 and 6 storeys.
+Designed by Make Architects, the centre of the plan, known as Project Vista, is a 26-storey staggered office building, connected to two buildings of 13 and 6 storeys.

 Alongside 900,000 sq ft of offices, the complex will offer cafes and restaurants, cultural venues and green spaces.

 Net-zero carbon will be targeted for the scheme along with the highest BREEAM and WELL certifications.

 Central to the new designs are two new public squares, an active ground floor and walkways to a public rooftop terrace overlooking the Thames.